top of page

 7. Writing the Obituary.

 8. Creating remembrances.
 I can help the patient to document his/her/their meaningful life stories to leave behind for loved ones.
-For example, writing stories to be shared at a celebration of life, repast or collation; making recordings or videos; and creating cards to be given to family members in the future.
+For example, writing stories to be shared at a celebration of life, repast or collation; making recordings or videos; taking family photographs, and creating cards to be given to family members in the future.
 In addition, I can assist family members who want to be creative with how they want to remember their loved one.
 Perhaps by planting a tree, having cremation ashes preserved in glass beads or writing a poem.

 9. Finding peace and acceptance.
 Helping the patient find meaning, peace and acceptance by recognizing their accomplishments, worth and impact.